ts4z/irata/README.md

 Import the data in `schema.sql`.
 This is, in theory, the current database schema.
 Importing `example.sql` will provide some useful sample data.

-`go build cmd/iratad/iratad.go` to build the server.

-`go build cmd/irataadmin/irataadmin.go` to build the command-line utility.
+Run ./BUILD to build iratad, the server, and irataadmin, an administration utility.
-(This needs direct access to the database.)

 Use `irataadmin` to create an administrator account for yourself:
 `irataadmin --admin --email devnull@your.domain --nick your-nickname` and pick a password.
+Look at `connect.go` for configuring the database location from the environment.

 Run the server and connect a web browser to it.
 Hopefully it's straightforward.
 Maybe log in.